-Estonian spatial planning system consists of the plans that are the national responsibility and the plans that are the responsibility of the municipalities.
-The spatial plans prepared by the national authorities are national spatial plan (and the respective thematic plan), national designated spatial plans, and county-wide spatial plans (and the respective thematic plans).
-The spatial plans prepared by the local authorities are comprehensive spatial plans (and the respective thematic plans).
+Estonian spatial planning system consists of the plans that are of national responsibility and the plans that are the responsibility of the municipalities.
+The spatial plans prepared by the national authorities are the national spatial plan (and the respective thematic plan), national designated spatial plans, and county-wide spatial plans (and the respective thematic plans).
 The spatial plans prepared by the local authorities are comprehensive spatial plans (and the respective thematic plans), local government designated spatial plans, and detailed spatial plans.